The strong coupling constant: State of the art and the decade ahead: alphasmZ from quarkonium

 A slightly more competitive determination can be obtained from a fit to $R_c^{V,2}$ and $m_c^{P,0}$ (which makes use of the fact that both theoretical and experimental uncertainties for those two observables are uncorrelated), which renders

 This result can be regarded as a hybrid lattice-continuum determination.

 Our ongoing efforts to improve these $\alphas$ determinations include a more refined treatment of threshold data using an iterative reclustering procedure based on linear splines, in which the new BES-III data \cite{BESIII:2021wib} on the R-ratio below the charm production threshold has been included.
 Recent results for the large-order behavior of the perturbative series in the large-$\beta_0$ limit of QCD can also guide the design of new moments with reduced perturbative uncertainties, see Ref.~\cite{Boito:2021wbj}.
 One way of making the bottom sum rules more competitive is taking $n$ large, such that experimental errors virtually vanish.
-This requires using NRQCD in the theoretical expressions, but the necessary expressions are available since some time already.
-Finally, as mentioned in the bottomonium section~\ref{sec:bottomonium}, the method explained in the preceding paragraphs should apply equally well to the ratios of bottomonium bound-state masses, which again exhibit experimental errors negligibly small.\\
+This requires using nonrelativistic QCD (NRQCD) in the theoretical expressions, but the necessary expressions are available since some time already.
+Finally, as mentioned in the bottomonium section, Sec.~\ref{sec:bottomonium}, the method explained in the preceding paragraphs should apply equally well to the ratios of bottomonium bound-state masses, which again exhibit experimental errors negligibly small.\\

-{\it Acknowledgments---} DB would like to thank the Particle Physics Group of the University of Vienna for hospitality.
+{\it Acknowledgments---} DB thanks the Universidad de Salamanca, and VM thanks the Sao Carlos Physics Institute at Universidade de S\~ao Paulo, for hospitality.
 This work was supported by the FAPESP-USAL SPRINT grant No. 2018/14967-4.
 DB's work is supported by the S\~ao Paulo Research Foundation (FAPESP) Grants No.~2021/06756-6, the Coordena\c c\~ao de Aperfei\c coamento de Pessoal de N\'ivel Superior -- Brasil (CAPES) -- Finance Code 001, and by CNPq grant No.~309847/2018-4.
 VM is supported by the MECD grant PID2019-105439GB-C22, the EU STRONG-2020 project under the program H2020-INFRAIA-2018-1, grant agreement No.\ 824093 and the COST Action CA16201 PARTICLEFACE.